mkrzesinski/HomeAssignmentKrzesinski/README.md

 ## General description <a id="gendescr"></a>

-This repository is an implementation of an assignment described in file 'Automation and Quality Home Assignement':
+This repository is an implementation of an example test framework that implement basic structure for API and UI tests.

-> Guidelines<br>
-> As the first Automation Developer testing Github.com you are required to develop
+> It implements tests for:
 > Sanity tests of 4 MVP capabilities.<br>
-> When you Create the tests focusing on :
+> Contains the tests focusing on :
 > - Priority - try to take the most commonly use case you can think of when
 > working with github.com
 > - Code Quality - try to keep you code as self explanatory as possible